oroinc/crm/src/Oro/Bundle/MagentoBundle/Resources/doc/api/customer.md

 #### get_subresource

-Retrieve the record of the user who is the owner of a specific Magento customer.
+Retrieve the record of the user who is the owner of a specific Magento customer record.

 #### get_relationship